irinatu17/Art-of-Tea/README.md

 - [Sawarabi Mincho](https://fonts.google.com/specimen/Sawarabi+Mincho) - clean and simple font, perfectly fit to the "Art of Tea" and "East culture" theme, used for navbar elements and some headings.
 #### Icons
 Icons are used widely, as they are good attention grabbers.
 They help users to find and scan content quickly and easily.
 Another advantage of using them is to help to break language barriers.
 They create more user-friendly experience for people with non-native English by giving the visual clue about the subject.
-- I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for social media links, forms, cart, search and user icons in navigation and others).
+- I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for social media links, forms, cart, search and user icons in navigation).
-- Apart from that, I used some icons, specific to the tea world and East topic, that were found in a free icon library [Flaticon](https://www.flaticon.com/).
+- Apart from that, I used some icons, specific to the tea world and East topic, that were found in a free icon library [Flaticon](https://www.flaticon.com/) - used in Landing and Events pages.

 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.